bitmakerlabs/python-dev-setup-guide-mac/README.md

 Note that you can override this global setting per project.
 See [Choosing the Ruby Version](https://github.com/sstephenson/rbenv#choosing-the-ruby-version) for more information.

-You can install other rubies (different versions of ruby) this way as well.
+You can install older versions of Ruby this way as well if you ever find yourself working on a project that relies on an older version.

 ## RubyGems

 RubyGems is a package management framework for Ruby.
-It ships with Ruby 2.0.0+.
 We use it to install Ruby apps such as Rails.
-If you need to install this manually, see [http://rubygems.org/pages/download](http://rubygems.org/pages/download).

-Run the following to update to the latest version.
+Run the following to update to the latest version:

 ```bash
 gem update --system
 ```

-Next up run to install [Bundler](http://bundler.io/)
+Next run the following to install [Bundler](http://bundler.io/), which is required by Rails for managing your app's gems:

 ```bash
 gem install bundler